-At Great Binfields, we recognise the role that PE has to play in promoting a long-term healthy lifestyle, which is both enjoyable and fulfilling.
+At Great Binfields, we recognise the huge role that PE has to play in promoting a long-term healthy lifestyle which is both enjoyable and fulfilling.
 We aim to provide a rich and diverse physical education curriculum that inspires all of our pupils to succeed in sport and other physically demanding activities.
 We are super excited to announce that we are enhancing our curriculum (from Autumn 2021) by introducing Real PE to GBP.
 We want to provide opportunities for our pupils to become confident and physically literate in a way, which supports their wellbeing, both now and in the future and we believe Real PE excels at this.

 Keeping Fit and Healthy

 At Great Binfields we promote keeping active across the curriculum.
 We are able to do this through active playtimes, learning breaks, use of the trim trails across school and the Daily Mile.
 This is because we know the vital health benefits; both physically and mentally.
 Below, you will find a reminder of the benefits within a leaflet written by the Association of Physical Education.
 The leaflet will go into further detail into how keeping active will support your childs achievement, personal development, social skills, health and emotional well-being and leadership.

 Attached, are some links to videos which we use in the classroom to help keep the children active.
 These would be great to use at home too, to ensure the promotion of keeping fit and healthy.